By treating the cause, your tinnitus doctor may be able to reduce your tinnitus symptoms.

 How Can Tinnitus Be Treated?

-The most common cause for tinnitus is age-related hearing loss, which begins as a decreased ability to hear high-pitched noises.
+The most common cause for tinnitus is age-related hearing loss, which begins as a decreased ability to hear high-pitched sounds.
 Patients with this condition will often perceive a high-pitched sound (because the neurons responsible for the high pitched information are firing abnormally).
-Many patients fear that a hearing aid would make their ear noises worse, but the opposite is true: hearing aids that boost the high-frequency sounds will actually reduce the incidence of tinnitus in patients with age-related hearing loss by providing the misbehaving neurons with the stimulation that they have been missing.
+Many patients fear that a hearing aid would make their ear noises worsen but the opposite is true: hearing aids that boost the high-frequency sounds will actually reduce the incidence of tinnitus in patients with age-related hearing loss by providing the misbehaving neurons with the stimulation that they have been missing.

 There are other tinnitus treatments as well that are very important.
-Most sufferers know that the noises are worse when it’s quiet around them and worse when they are paying attention to them or “listening” for them.
+Most tinnitus sufferers know that the noises are worse when it’s quiet around them and worse when they are paying attention to them or “listening” for them.
 Many people find that some low-level background noise, such as music or white noise, suppresses the tinnitus.
-This can be helpful when tinnitus interferes with falling asleep.
+This can be helpful when tinnitus interferes with the ability to fall asleep.
 Also, patients are encouraged NOT to “listen” to the tinnitus and, if possible, to distract their attention elsewhere.
 Listening to the misbehaving neurons just encourages them.